Cost anomaly alerts

 The alerts inbox supports filtering by severity (all, critical, warning) and date range (last 7 days, last 30 days, all time).
 Filters apply to both active and history sections.

 If your plan does not include anomaly details, rows appear with blurred amounts and an upgrade prompt.
-Anomaly detection still runs; full details unlock on Monthly Monitoring or Team plans.
+Anomaly detection still runs; full details unlock on Monitoring or Team plans.

 Workspace toggle